 Brendan has advised a wide range of public and private sector clients, including governments at regional, national, provincial, and local levels, major public entities, companies, trade unions and non-governmental organisations.
 He has authored several books, including Schools & the Law (Juta), the Skills Development Handbook (Juta) (co-author), and the Law & Policy Handbook on Public Transport (Juta).

-Brendan specialises in legal policy, legislative drafting and regulatory reform.
-His key practice areas include education and skills development law, employment and occupational health and safety law, administrative and constitutional law, and public-sector law.
+Brendan’s key practice areas include administrative and constitutional law, education and skills development law, employment law and occupational health and safety law.
 He has extensive litigation experience.

-He received a Bachelor of Arts (BA) in 1987 and a Bachelor of Laws (LLB) in 1989, both from the University of the Witwatersrand.
-He has a Regulatory Impact Analysis (RIA) Certificate from the College of Europe (2007), a Project Management Certificate from the University of Johannesburg (2002) and a Commercial Mediation Certificate from the University of Cape Town (2019).
+Brendan received a Bachelor of Arts (BA), in 1987 and a Bachelor of Laws (LLB), in 1989, both from the University of the Witwatersrand.
+He has certificates in Regulatory Impact Analysis (College of Europe, 2007), Project Management (University of Johannesburg, 2002) and Commercial Mediation (University of Cape Town, 2019).